seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 ```

-The following options must be modified in the `docker-compose.yml` YAML file:
+The following options must be modified in the `docker-compose.yml` file: